If you prefer this specific medication, let your provider know the medication name and strength in the preference section of the health assessment.

 Your healthcare provider wants you to feel your best.
 Let them know about all conditions or allergies that you have so they can find the right treatment for your needs.

 It is possible to get a prescription for Aimovig through Nurx.
 Get started by filling out your medical history and taking our healthcare assessment.
 You will be prompted to answer a few simple questions about your health and symptoms, which our medical team will review.
-If you qualify for Aimovig, our medical staff will approve your prescription and send it to your local pharmacy.
+If you qualify for Aimovig, our medical staff will approve your prescription.

-Yes, we at Nurx prescribe Aimovig for pickup at your local pharmacy to help patients with their migraine treatment.
-We also ship generic migraine medications to the states we are available in.
+Yes, we at Nurx prescribe Aimovig to help patients with their migraine treatment.
 Check to see if this is available for you.

 When you buy Aimovig from Nurx, your order is sent to a member of our medical team for review.
-Once it is approved, we will send the prescription to your local pharmacy to be filled.
+Once it is approved, we will send the prescription to you.

 No, there no generic form of Aimovig.